-Many people order knives that, in the opinion of experts, are too large.
-Here is a full scale illustration of a knife with a 7" blade.
-We feel that this is the limit in size and blade length for sporting use and that an 8" blade length is the practical limit for a fighting type weapon.
-To check the size of this knife in your hand, trace it, mount the tracing on card-board, and cut out.
+Many people order knives that, in the opinion of experts, are too long.
+The safe practical length of a knife with a 7" blade.
+We feel that that is the limit in size and blade length for sporting use and that an 8" blade length is the practical limit for a fighting type weapon.
+To check the size of this knife in your hand, trace it, mount the tracing on a card-board, and cut out.

-(Knives shown: Model 3 (7"), stag finger-grip handle.
+(Knife shown: Model 3 (7"), stag finger-grip handle.
 See price sheet for current price.)